Did I miss something?

-In fact, there were so many people who must have had the same thought as me, hey I don’t want to miss out on the cryptocurrency party, I need to jump on board!, that the huge amount of new registers flooded the cryptocurrency exchanges and most of them temporary cut off any new registrants.
-This leads me to believe that perhaps I am too late to the party.
+In fact, there were so many people who must have had the same thought as me, “hey I don’t want to miss out on the cryptocurrency party, I need to jump on board!”
+So many people were thinking this way, that a huge amount of new registers flooded the cryptocurrency exchanges.
+The exchanges were beyond capacity and most of them temporary cut off any new registrants.
+This also leads me to believe that perhaps I am too late to the party.

-In conclusion, investing is cryptocurrency is exciting.
-Understanding blockchain technology is important to me because I believe it will disrupt many many industries and transform the way we do business.
+Investing is cryptocurrency is exciting.
+Understanding blockchain technology is important to me because I believe it will disrupt many industries and transform the way we do business.
 However, it is in the toddler stage.
 A two-year-old who can communicate with its parents better than what a newborn baby can, but yet is still a ton of work to take care of.